DataSF/draft-publishing-standards/generalreference/sexual-orientation-and-gender-identity.md

 Below is a brief and incomplete excerpt - please review the full set of guidelines before using this standard.

 ##### Sex and Gender Guidelines

 Below is a brief and incomplete excerpt - please review the full set of guidelines before using this standard.

 Two questions should be used together to identify sex and gender.
 You should ask these two questions, together as follows and in this order, to acquire sex and gender demographics about both the person’s present gender identity and his or her history.

-1. What is your gender2? \(Check one that best describes your current gender identity.\)
+1. What is your gender? \(Check one that best describes your current gender identity.\)
    1. \(1\) Male
    2. \(2\) Female
    3. \(3\) Trans Male